 Rosine’s research examines how (post-) conflict land tenure reform, decentralized land governance and land dispute resolution policies in Burundi are framed and implemented in a setting significantly affected by intractable ethno-political contention and legal pluralism.
-It analyses the Burundian land reform process and government’s efforts to establish effective decentralized land administration, land dispute resolution mechanisms, and to enhance the security of land rights of various social groups (returnees, internally displaced, women, others).
+It analyses the Burundian land reform processes and government’s efforts to establish effective decentralized land administration, land dispute resolution mechanisms, and to enhance the security of land rights of various social groups (returnees, internally displaced, women, others).
 This is achieved by scrutinizing the interplay between international donors, government officials, (inter)national NGOs, customary authorities, former refugees, IDPs and local people, using ethnographic methodology.

 Rosine has a background in international development, development sociology and agricultural economics.
 She holds a joint Master of Science degree from a consortium of prestigious European universities among whose are University of Ghent, Humboldt University of Berlin, Wageningen University, Slovak University of Agriculture and other institutes (Erasmus Mundus International Master in Rural Development, 2011); and an Engineering degree in agricultural economics and rural sociology from the University of Dschang (Cameroon, 2007).